 Safety is the freedom from those conditions that can cause death, injury, occupational illness, damage to or loss of equipment or property, or damage to the environment.
 Safety is essential to NASA and Boeing and is a material part of this contract.
 Boeing and NASA's safety priority is to protect: (1) the public; (2) astronauts and pilots; (3) the Boeing and NASA workforce (including contractor employees working on contracts); and (4) high-value equipment and property.
-A major breach of safety by the Supplier entitles Boeing and NASA to remedies (pending corrective measures by the Supplier) which includes, suspension or termination of the Purchase Contract, require removal or change of Supplier's personnel from performing under the Purchase Contract.
+A major breach of safety by the Supplier entitles Boeing and NASA to remedies (pending corrective measures by the Supplier) which includes, suspension or termination of the Purchase Contract.
+A major breach of safety must be related directly to the work on the Purchase Contract.
 A major breach of safety is an act or omission of the Supplier that consists of an accident, incident, or exposure resulting in a fatality or mission failure; or in damage to equipment or property equal to or greater than \$1 million; or in any "willful" or "repeat" violation cited by the Occupational Safety and Health Administration (OSHA) or by a state agency operating under an OSHA approved plan.